-(a) Construct the 555 monostable shown in Figure 3.
+- (a) Construct the 555 monostable shown in Figure 3.
 Note that you only need to make a few small changes from your previous circuit.
 Connect the trigger input (Pin 2) to the H-P function generator.
+BE SURE THAT THE FUNCITON GENERATOR IS IN HIGH Z MODE.
 Adjust the generator output for a 4% duty cycle (a very narrow pulse) at about 100 Hz.
-See the note below for how to do this!

-(b) Connect the output from the function generator to Channel 1 of your scope.
-Connect monostable output from pin 3 to Channel 2.
+See the note below in the box just before the next section for how to do this! - Connect the output from the function generator to Channel 1 of your scope. (b) Connect monostable output from pin 3 to Channel 2.
 Vary the duty cycle of the H-P function generator.
 The monostable should be producing pulses which have a constant width (as determined by the R_A and C in your monostable circuit) at the frequency determined by the function generator.
 Record your oscilloscope display using Benchlink.